amosproj/amos2022ss05-find-my-hearing-aid/project-management/Meetings.md

 ﻿## AMOS Meetings

 Here are all the meetings of AMOS-Team-5 listed.
+A protocol will only be written for SCRUM Team Meetings (Wednesday, 12.30 - 14.00) and for Meetings with our Industry Partner.
+Our Scrum Master takes care of writing these protocols.
+For all the other meetings (meetings with POs, meetings with all SDs, meetings with 2 SDs, ...), please do the following:
+- Add new line to the table
+- Add number column
+- Add date column
+- Add type column (SD|PO|Orga)
+- Add Description column
+- Link protocol if needed